Disappearance of Suzanne Lyall: Later efforts

 The case remains open, and the state police continue to follow up on any leads that come in.
 In 2012 the Investigation Discovery cable channel devoted an episode of Disappeared, its series on missing person cases, to Suzanne's disappearance.
 "Her story struck us as compelling", executive producer Elizabeth Fischer said.
 "This is the story of a wholesome life of a college student who vanished".

 Doug Lyall died in 2015; his wife continues both their activism and their search.
 Over the years, 75 psychics have contacted the Lyalls with tips.
 Many of them have involved water, suggesting that Suzanne is dead and her body has been submerged somewhere.
 While Mary Lyall has dismissed them, noting that there are so many bodies of water in the Capital District as to make that information too vague to be useful, she nevertheless told Schenectady's Daily Gazette in 2016 that she has persistently experienced "an odd feeling" any time she has driven across the Crescent Bridge, along U.S. Route 9 over the Mohawk River, between Albany and Ballston Spa.
 In June of that year, a reporter from the newspaper went along with her as a local firm that does high-tech mapping applied its technology to the river's bottom in that area; it has not been reported whether anything significant was found.

 In 2018, New York State Police Senior Investigator John Camp said, "We believe it's a homicide.
 Is there a chance she moved away?
 It's a possibility, but the reality is she's probably been a victim of a homicide."

+In 2023, a New York State State Police spokesperson confirmed that the investigation into Lyall's disappearance is ongoing and remains categorized as a missing persons case, stating that, "Multiple interviews have been conducted [...]
+Given the status on the investigation NYSP will not disclose who has or has not been ruled out as people of interest in this investigation."
+The university reported that its police department, "continues to share information about the case with the State Police as it becomes available."